jyanagi/k8s/README.md

 net.bridge.bridge-nf-call-iptables = 1
 EOF
 ```
-Restart `sysctl` for these changes to take effect:
+Restart `sysctl` for these changes to take effect (ignore any errors you see on `sysctl: setting key "net.ipv4.conf.all.: Invalid Argument`:
 ```
 sudo sysctl --system
 ```